zshicode/DL-Food-Taste-QSAR/README.md

 ## Datasets

-Herein, `taste.csv` is collected from https://github.com/songyu2022/taste_predict (Song et al., 2023).
-Each molecule in `taste.csv` includes three labels: bitter, sweet and umami.
-The label is 1 if the molecule is bitter (or sweet or umami), else 0.
+Herein, molecules in `taste.csv` are collected from https://github.com/songyu2022/taste_predict (Song et al., 2023) or https://kokumipd.com/database (He et al., 2024), which are annotated in `database` column of `taste.csv` as 1 or 2, respectively.
+Each molecule in `taste.csv` is categorized in one of these seven taste labels: bitter, sweet, umami, kokumi, salty, sour and tasteless.
+For each taste, machine learning model outputs a prediction score ranged in (0,1).
+Following He et al. (2024), the highest score of all seven tastes can describe the main taste of the molecule.

 In each dataset, `food.csv` includes names and categories of foods. `compound.csv` includes names and SMILES codes of compounds. `food-compound.csv` includes food-compound associations.